Happy end of 2013 everyone! This year marked our “celebrating ten years of producing fabulous events“ for our little event planning business.

-- Flower girl choked on a piece of candy during the ceremony.
+- The flower girl choked on a piece of candy during the ceremony.
 Paramedics were called and she was okay.
-Bride wasn’t told until the reception.
+The bride wasn’t told until the reception.

 - Flowers didn’t come in the day before the wedding and the florist drove all over the place that evening and morning to find replacement flowers.